The Perfect Smile Studios are proud to provide the ultimate in cosmetic dentures.

-A cosmetic denture is a set of artificial teeth that have been cosmetically enhanced to look and feel like real natural teeth.
-It helps you to look good, chew your food properly, eat comfortably and speak clearly as well as looking incredible.
+A cosmetic denture is a bespoke set of artificial teeth that have been cosmetically enhanced to look and feel like real natural teeth.
+A high quality set of dentures will enable you to eat comfortably and speak clearly as well as looking incredible.

-They are often made of high set resin making them extremely durable and hard wearing.
-There is also an extensive range of shades, colours and stains for both the gums and the teeth enabling highly aesthetic and artistic dentures to be created.
+Dentures are often made of acrylic resin making them extremely durable and long lasting.
+Our ceramic technicians use the latest in digital imaging technology to select the perfect shade for both the gums and the teeth.
+This enables highly aesthetic and artistic dentures to be created.
+Read our denture FAQs.

 A “Partial” denture is one that replaces some of the teeth in either the upper or lower jaw.
-A partial denture us often supported by the remaining teeth.
+A partial denture is often supported by the remaining teeth.
+Denture treatment process.

 The treatment involves understanding your functional and aesthetic needs and then we can provide you with potential options available to you.
 Depending on your requirements we can customise and tailor-make individual treatments plans to suit your needs and budgets.